adamkrogh/goodreads-dotnet/README.md

 - search.books — Find books by title, author, or ISBN.
 - shelves.list — Get a user's shelves.
 - user.friends — Get a user's friends.
+- user.show — Get info about a member by id or username.

 #### Todo